 Ho Pin’s Mirror Books is a prominent example.
 Ho, 51, a former journalist with a Communist Party newspaper, left the mainland in 1989, and established a publishing house in Canada in 1991.
 Mirror published a series of well-known political titles in Hong Kong including China After Deng Xiaoping’s Era, which Ho wrote himself.

 The Hong Kong publishing market was highly profitable, thanks mostly to Chinese mainlanders eager for unvarnished news, analysis, and recent history of the country they lived in, that was not available at home.
-Profits attracted even more publishers, including a new round of players who produce thinly documented books that round up gossip about Party leaders.
+Profits attracted even more publishers, including new players who produce thinly documented books that round up gossip about Party leaders.

 Mighty Current, the publishing house in the eye of the storm, is the largest publisher of gossipy titles in Hong Kong, Willy Wo-lap Lam, an adjunct professor at the Chinese University of Hong Kong, told Quartz, and produced about one-third of those titles in the market in the past five years.
 It has been lucrative: Gui Minhai, Mighty Current’s founder, reportedly earned HK$10 million ($1.3 million) in 2013.
 Mighty Current’s founder earned HK$10 million in 2013